Table of contents

 18) 2003-present - Les Paul Supreme has been released that has a hollow body, the top and the back are made out of maple, the side is made out of mahogany, the fretboard is made out of ebony.

-19) 2008-present - Les Paul Traditional has been released, and updated Les Paul Standard has been released at the same time, the innovations include long tenon necks, asymmetrical neck profile with compound 10"-16" radius fretboard, the bodies that are made out of 2-5 longitudinal pieces of mahogany with weight relief, lock tuners, push-pull potentiometers, circuit boards in the control cavities, a jack plate with jack fixation, automatic tuner, new lacquer formula, titanium zero-fret nut and bridge saddles, fast-access neck heel, removable pick guard etc.
+19) 2008-present - Les Paul Traditional has been released, and updated Les Paul Standard has been released at the same time, the innovations include long tenon necks, asymmetrical neck profile with compound 10"-14" radius fretboard, the bodies that are made out of 2-5 longitudinal pieces of mahogany with weight relief, lock tuners, push-pull potentiometers, circuit boards in the control cavities, a jack plate with jack fixation, automatic tuner, new lacquer formula, titanium zero-fret nut and bridge saddles, fast-access neck heel, belly scarf, removable pick guard, pickups without mounting rings etc.

-20) 2011-present - Richlite starts to be used instead of ebony as fretboard material in Custom and Supreme versions, this material is made out of compressed paper impregnated with phenolic resin.
+20) 2011-present - Richlite starts to be used at the end of the year instead of ebony as fretboard material in Custom and Supreme versions, this material is made out of compressed paper impregnated with phenolic resin.

 6. Pickups for Gibson Les Paul